PierreMauger/LushEngine/README.md

 ## 📉 Code

 The main code is inside the Systems.\
-To implement a new system, you just need to bind it to the SystemManager in the Engine.cpp (a system follows an interface ISystem).\
+To implement a new system, bind it to the SystemManager in the Engine (a system follows an interface ISystem).\
 To implement a new component, add it inside ComponentTypes.hpp, and bind it to the ComponentManager.
 You will then need to add it manually inside the GUI and the Component list, follow implementation of other components.
-Sorry and good luck :)\
+Sorry and good luck :)

 ## 📣 Authors